Injuries are a part of sports, whether you’re playing as an amateur or you are a professional athlete.

 The primary form of physical therapy for sports injuries is exercise rehabilitation.
-Exercise rehabilitation will vary depending on the type of injury and the level of athlete.
+Exercise rehabilitation will vary depending on the type of injury and the level of the athlete.

 For example, you could be using hi-low work tables like the ones from Jameson Medical which are platforms that come in a multitude of size and are meant to help you build the strength to be in a standing position.

 Alternatively, if you are doing more advanced physical therapy, you could be working with an instability device like a BOSU Ball or an Airex Pad.

 Exercise rehabilitation is meant to get you ready for your sport as soon as possible!